-Multi-aged education is a practice that has been an option for schools since the introduction of graded education in Canada.
-Here at Rosemont, our multi-aged classrooms are the combination of grades 2 & 3 and grades 4 & 5.
-Multi-aged classes are not a split of grades; they are a combination of grades.
+Combined grade education is a practice that has been an option for schools since the introduction of graded education in Canada.
+Here at Rosemont, our classrooms are the combination of grades 2 & 3 and grades 4 & 5.
+Combined grades classes are not a split of grades; they are a combination of grades.

-Why do we have multi-aged classes at Rosemont School?
+Why do we have combined grades classes at Rosemont School?